facebook/react-native-website/docs/alert.md

 - Two buttons mean 'negative', 'positive' (such as 'Cancel', 'OK')
 - Three buttons mean 'neutral', 'negative', 'positive' (such as 'Later', 'Cancel', 'OK')

-By default alerts on Android can be dismissed by tapping outside of the alert box.
-This event can be handled by providing an optional `options` parameter, with an `onDismiss` callback property `{ onDismiss: () => {} }`.
+By default alerts on Android are not dismissable by tapping outside of the alert box (since v0.60).
+To enable it, you can pass an optional `options` object with the `cancelable` property set to `true`.
+The dismissal event can be handled by adding an `onDismiss` callback property to `options`.
+Note: Alerts are never dismissable on iOS.

-Alternatively, the dismissing behavior can be disabled altogether by providing an optional `options` parameter with the `cancelable` property set to `false` i.e. `{ cancelable: false }`

 Example usage: